-The Company has complied with the disclosure requirements for the above connected transactions in accordance with Chapter 14A of the Listing Rules.
-Save as disclosed above and the sections headed "Interests in property development" and "Material related party transactions" as set out in notes 14 and 31 to the financial statements, none of the Directors of the Company was materially interested in any transaction, arrangement or contract entered into by the Company, its subsidiaries or holding companies or its fellow subsidiaries which transaction, arrangement or contract subsisted at the end of the year or at any time during the year and which was significant in relation to the business of the Company and its subsidiaries.
+During the year, the Group did not have any connected transactions which were subject to the disclosure requirements under Chapter 14A of the Listing Rules.
+Save as the sections headed "Interest in property development" and "Material related party transactions" as set out in notes 13 and 29 to the financial statements, none of the Directors of the Company was materially interested in any transaction, arrangement or contract entered into by the Company, its subsidiaries or holding companies or its fellow subsidiaries which transaction, arrangement or contract subsisted at the end of the year or at any time during the year and which was significant in relation to the business of the Company and its subsidiaries.